-For international trade, the minimum lot size used for consideration and inclusion in the relevant price range is 5,000t of a particular product (this includes part cargoes on larger vessels including other fertilizers and for which the freight rate may be more favourable, although this will be explained in the text).
-The exception is prices quoted in the US domestic market, for which the price is indicative of one barge, assumed to be carrying a minimum of 1,500st, with no set maximum number of barges.
-There may be occasions when a barge is loaded with less quantity for reasons of low draught levels, but this will be explained fully in the text.
+For international trade, the minimum lot size is 5,000t of a particular product (including containers for certain prices or part cargoes on larger vessels including other fertilizers and for which the freight rate may be more favourable - although this will be explained in the text).

+The exception is prices quoted in the domestic markets of Germany, Spain and Ukraine for which the price assessments are based on cargo sizes of a minimum 100t.

-For the phosphates report, Argus considers cargoes as follows - typically short sea routes in Europe (for example from north Africa) employ vessels of 5,000-6,000t.
-Deepsea voyages employ handysize vessels and above:
+For the NPKs report, Argus considers cargoes as follows - typically short sea routes in Europe (for example from north Africa) employ vessels of 5,000-6,000t.
+Deepsea voyages employ handy-size vessels and above:

-- Minimum 5,000t (for example Mediterranean vessels from north Africa) - · Handysize 10,000-35,000t (the majority of deepsea phosphate trade) - Handymax (35,000-59,000t) - Panamax (60,000-85,000t plus) - Post-panamax 85,000t and above (OCP began loading such vessels in Jorf Lasfar, Morocco, in early 2015)
+- Minimum 5,000t (for example Mediterranean vessels from north Africa) - Handysize 10,000-35,000t (the majority of deep sea NPK trade) - Handymax (35,000-59,000t) - Panamax (60,000-85,000t plus)